-The faculty member is responsible for all materials borrowed, lost or damaged in his/her name and must notify when hiring (or terminating) his/her research assistant.
+The faculty member is responsible for all materials borrowed in their name.
 All notices and correspondence regarding loans to library materials will be addressed to the faculty member, not the research assistant.

 Can I have journal articles and book chapters owned by the Libraries sent to me?

 Yes.
 Journal articles and book chapters from Lafayette-owned materials will be scanned and delivered as PDFs to your ILL account.
 Log into the interlibrary loan system and select the “Document Delivery Request” option from the main page.
 Requests should be filled within 24 to 48 hours.
 Due to copyright restrictions, requests for document delivery should be limited to items needed for private study, scholarship, or research (the library cannot scan for course packs or reserves).

 How do I request that the Library add a book to its collection?

 We’re happy to get your purchase recommendations and can usually purchase requested books.
 You may submit them in any way that’s easy for you: you can send catalogs or bibliographies to your department’s collection liaison (either the faculty coordinator or the librarian) or you can use our online suggestion form.

 How do I request that the Library add a streaming film to its collection?